 Having a toilet that flushes twice can be very frustrating.
 It not only wastes water, but it may also indicate a problem in your plumbing.
-Here are a few reasons as to why your toilet is flushing twice as well as some remedies to the problem.

 If you know for certain that your toilet is made of low grade materials, has a poor design or is made from a company not known for its quality, the toilet may not be producing enough suction power to properly flush the toilet.